nirdosh17/cfn-inspect/README.md

 # cfn-inspect
-A simple nodejs based CLI to validate AWS CloudFormation templates.

-The idea behind this tool is to check CloudFormation templates to ensure that it contains all the required attributes and comply with your organization's standards and policies for Infrastructure As Code(IAC).
+The motive behind this nodejs based CLI tool is to check CloudFormation templates to ensure that it contains all the required attributes and comply with your organization's standards and policies for IAC.

 ## Features
 - Enforce the presense of specific tags in the Resources